Possible Bearish Inside Day Candle Pattern Detected for Cerner Corp (NASDAQ:CERN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Cerner Corp (NASDAQ:CERN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Cerner Corp (NASDAQ:CERN) based on the price action in the company's shares.
-Today's price range of $67.61 and $68.11 is within yesterday's high and low of the day.
+Yesterday's price range of $67.61 and $68.11 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Cerner Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+In the past 52 weeks, Cerner Corp share prices have been bracketed by a low of $53.08 and a high of $80.90 and closed yesterday at $65.72, 24% above that low price.
+Over the past week, the 200-day moving average (MA) has remained constant while the 50-day MA has declined 0.3%.

 Cerner Corporation is a worldwide supplier of healthcare solutions and services.
 The Company's solutions are designed to optimize clinical and financial outcomes for healthcare organizations ranging from single-doctor practices, to health systems, to entire countries, for the pharmaceutical and medical device industries, and for the healthcare commerce system.